UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 Now imagine we have a global variable defined elsewhere that is updated by `my_cool_function`, this is not even passed into the function so it is even more unclear that this is being updated.
-The global variable and function might even be declared in a separate file and brought in via an `import`
+The global variable and function might even be declared in a separate file and brought in via an `import`.

 ```python
 z = 3